MaitriMehta/RWBootcamp/Week01/README.md

 Basic Location : USA, California

-Your programming experience : 6 years of Objective C experience but haven't much codded in last few years
+Your programming experience : 6 years of Objective C experience

 Goals : Get back to iOS Rhythm (Thinking in Swift) and become Mobile Architect one day